Anand-kale-ux/demo/README.md

 # demo
-this is my demo project for learning
+this is demo project for learning